susam/gitpr/README.md

 commits on a day-to-day basis.
 Usually, the main development branch is `master` but some projects choose to have `develop` or `trunk` or another branch for day-to-day development activities.
-We refer to this main development branch as *main development branch* throughout this document to keep the text general.
+We refer to this main development branch as the *main development branch* throughout this document to keep the text general.
 However in the command examples and ASCII-diagrams, we use `master` as an example of the main development branch.